EsmaNErdem/capstone2/README.md

 - **ReviewLikes:** Forms a many-to-many relationship between users and reviews, showing which users liked which reviews.

 - **Followers:** Captures the follower-followee relationship between users, indicating who follows whom.

+- **RoomMembers:** Establishes a many-to-many relationship between users and chat rooms so a user can have many rooms while a room can hold several users.

+- **Messages:** Build a relationship between users table and room id

 ### Database Query
 - SQL queries are parameterized to avoid injection attacks, ensuring the security of database interactions.